08 Feb How To Hack Your Metabolism

 In this article we have laid out some great general tips on how to hack your metabolism.
 However, if you’d like to work with a qualified nutritionist to find out exactly what will work for you, book in for a complimentary call today.
 We also offer metabolic DNA testing so that you can hack your metabolism based on your unique genetic profile.

 DO FAT BURNING FOODS REALLY EXIST?

 Some foods do have the ability to increase our body’s metabolic rate.
 The ‘thermic effect of food’ is a temporary increase in the body’s metabolic rate that occurs after eating certain foods.
 Protein rich foods, for example, have a greater thermic effect compared to those that are predominantly carbohydrate or fat.

-Other foods can speed up our metabolic rate (the rate at which we burn calories) too, however, the effects are often very modest.
+Other foods can speed up our metabolic rate (the rate at which we burn calories) too.
+However, the effects are often very modest.
 Take capsacin, a compound found in hot chilli peppers, which has been shown to increase the amount of calories our bodies burn.
 An analysis of 20 scientific studies found that while capsaicin can stimulate the metabolism, the result were modest.
-The average increase of 50 calories burnt per day isn’t huge and is unlikely to have a noticeable effect on fat loss.
+The average increase of 50 calories burnt per day isn’t huge.
+Therefore this is unlikely to have a noticeable effect on fat loss.

 WHAT FOODS SHOULD YOU AVOID IF YOU WANT TO BURN FAT?